aliyun/terraform-provider-alicloud/website/docs/d/service_catalog_product_versions.html.markdown

 The following attributes are exported in addition to the arguments listed above:
 * `ids` - A list of Product Version IDs.
 * `names` - A list of name of Product Versions.
-* `versions` - A list of Product Version Entries.
+* `product_versions` - A list of Product Version Entries.
 Each element contains the following attributes:
     * `id` - ID of product version.
     * `active` - Whether the version is activated
     * `create_time` - The creation time of the resource